kwkou/815/articles/mysql-database-enus-ssl-connection.md

 - [Chinese version](/documentation/articles/mysql-database-ssl-connection)
 - [English version](/documentation/articles/mysql-database-enus-ssl-connection)

-Using SSL encryption to access databases helps ensure that your access is secure.
+Using Secure Sockets Layer (SSL) encryption to access databases helps ensure that your access is secure.
 This article explains how to download and configure SSL certificates.
 MySQL Database on Azure currently supports the use of public keys to perform encryption and verification on the server side.

 When you create a MySQL Database on Azure instance, we strongly recommend that you put the database instance in the same region as other Azure services.
 This helps ensure their security even if you do not use SSL encryption.